 1. Limited Geographical Availability

-Currently, Dayforward life insurance policies are only available for people living in Texas.
+Dayforward life insurance policies are currently only available for people living in Texas and Arizona.
 That’s a pretty serious limitation, we admit, but the company is working quickly to expand to all 50 US states.
-For now, if you want a Dayforward policy somewhere other than Texas, you can join their waitlist.
+For now, if you want a Dayforward policy somewhere other than those two states, you can join their waitlist.

 2. Smaller Payout For Some